it21163418/Guard-Gram/README.md

 ```bash
 pip install -r requirements.txt
 ```
-yet if you encounter any error messages you can install that package using
+yet if you encounter any package missing error messages you can install that package using
 ```bash
 pip install <Package name>
 ```

 **Ensure you have set up the backend as described above.**

 Run the Training Script:

 ```bash
 python train.py
 ```